 Seeing the value of virtual student-teacher collaboration and faced with wrangling disparate technologies, the university enlisted our help.

 To determine the best way for the university to realize its vision for unified collaboration, we held a general collaboration workshop with IT stakeholders.
-During the workshop, we learned they were planning to standardize on Cisco desktop phones, softphones, Unified Contact Center, Webex and TelePresence, while maintaining Microsoft Lync as their collaboration client.
+During the workshop, we learned they were planning to standardize on Cisco desktop phones, softphones, Unified Contact Center, and Webex, while maintaining Skype as their collaboration client.

-Identifying that Cisco Jabber could meet their needs as well as, if not better than Lync, we proposed a product evaluation identifying the different capabilities of Cisco Jabber and Microsoft Lync in our Advanced Technology Center.
+Identifying that Cisco Jabber could meet their needs as well as, if not better than Skype, we proposed a product evaluation identifying the different capabilities of Cisco Jabber and Skype in our Advanced Technology Center.

-Our collaboration engineers set up test environments in which university IT employees were able to compare joining a TelePresence meeting via the two clients, as well as use Jabber to escalate IT support calls using tools like screen sharing and instant Webex.
+Our collaboration engineers set up test environments in which university IT employees were able to compare joining a video meeting via the two clients, as well as use Jabber to escalate IT support calls using tools like screen sharing and Webex.
 Ultimately they selected Jabber as their collaboration client.

 With an all-Cisco collaboration solution in place, the university enlisted our adoption services practice to ensure end-users would take full advantage of their technology investments.

 WWT set up a pilot group of 40 faculty members across departments.
-Participants had access to the full set of proposed Cisco applications and walked through accessing applications through different devices, joining Webex via Jabber and TelePresence, and setting up virtual office hours through personal Webex rooms.
+Participants had access to the full set of proposed Cisco applications and walked through accessing applications through different devices, joining Webex via Jabber and video endpoints, and setting up virtual office hours through personal Webex rooms.